GRANTS FOR MEMBERS OF

 Walton Award for Thriving New Congregations

 Grant Range: $50,000

 Purpose: The Sam & Helen R. Walton Award is a $50,000 grant to help excellent new congregations with their capital expenses.

 1001 New Worshiping Community Grants

 Grant Range: up to $50,000 over two years

 Purpose: To help establish new worshiping Communities.
-The 1001 New Worshiping Communities “Seed” Grant provides an initial $7,500 for the first six months of ministry and then the potential for an additional $17,500 “Investment” Grant for the next year of ministry and $25,000 for the second year of ministry.
+The New Worshiping Communities Seed Grant provides $7,500 to help start a 1001 community, for the first year of ministry.
+After the first year, the ministry can apply for an additional $25,000 Investment Grant for the next 18 months, followed by the possibility of a $25,000 Growth Grant.

 Criteria: These grants are limited to new worshiping communities that are related to the Presbyterian Church (USA), located within the United States and Puerto Rico and were established no earlier than July, 2010.